Best Supercapacitor Dash Cams 2026: Top 6 Picks

 ✅ Pros

-• Sony STARVIS sensor — proven low-light performance
+• Sony STARVIS sensor for better low-light performance than basic sensors

 • Built-in Wi-Fi + GPS with speed and route logging